seternate/jest-homeserver/services/pyload/README.md

 - client.crt
 - client.key

+## ISSUES
+- SSL verification needs to be turned of because of verification problems from redirect URIs from ddownload.
+More info can be found with this [issue](https://github.com/pyload/pyload/issues/4469).

 ## TODO
 - does extraction work with default image?
   - Send2Trash need to be installed if not